Winter • Seasonal Bulletin Boards

 Owl Facts

-Students created the owls from kits purchased at a craft store.
-They are made from fun foam.
-The bulletin board border was created from 64 unlined index cards.
-Each card contains a fact about owls.
-Students wrote brief facts using different colors of markers to make the facts stand out from one another.
+Students created the owls from fun foam kits purchased at a craft store.
+The bulletin board border was made from 64 unlined index cards — each one containing a student-written owl fact in a different marker color, making the facts stand out individually while creating a unified border effect.

 Decorative Winter Bulletin Boards

-Bully Busters - All Our Friends are Flakey.
+Bully Busters - All Our Friends are Flakey bulletin board

-Can you guess if this was a bulletin board from School A or School B?
+A social-emotional learning display with a winter twist.
+Can you guess if this came from School A or School B?

-Random Acts of Kindness...can mean coffee or hot cocoa for the staff for no reason at all.
+Sometimes random acts of kindness mean coffee or hot cocoa for the staff — just because.

 Cute Penguins